SolastaMods/SolastaUnfinishedBusiness/Documentation/Feats.md

 # 71. - Gift of the Gem Dragon [UB]

 Increase one of your mental attributes by 1, to a maximum of 20.
 • When you take damage from a creature that is within 10 feet of you, you can use your reaction to emanate telekinetic energy.
 The creature that dealt damage to you must make a Strength saving throw (DC equals 8 + your proficiency bonus + the ability modifier of the score increased by this feat).
 On a failed save, the creature takes 2d8 force damage, is pushed up to 10 feet away from you, and is forced prone.
-On a successful save, the creature takes half as much damage and isn't pushed.
+On a successful save, the creature takes half as much damage and isn't pushed nor forced prone.
 You can use this reaction a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

 # 72. - Grappler [UB]